© 2026 Kansas Public Radio

 Police Bust Hutchinson Meth Lab

 HUTCHINSON, Kan.
 (KWCH) — Police have busted a meth lab in Hutchinson.
 Police executing a search warrant at a home discovered the illicit drug-making operation on Monday.
-KWCH reports three men have been arrested.
+KWCH reports three men were arrested.
 They face multiple charges, including unlawful manufacturing of a controlled substance and distribution of methamphetamine.
 The KBI Drug Task Force is assisting Hutchinson police with the investigation.

 ==========